Coleman Scanoe Specs, Weight & Review: The Complete Guide

 The triple keel design of the hull also means it can handle varying water conditions.
 When it comes to cargo space, 53 cubic feet may not seem like a lot, but that’s about as much as you’re going to get when it comes to a boat of this size.

-The material used for the hull of the scanoe is RAM-X, which is a single-layer polyethylene.
+The material used for the hull of the scanoe is Ram-X — Coleman’s proprietary single-layer polyethylene compound.

 This material is durable, but it’s also heavy.
 Despite this, it’s quite susceptible to premature wear if the scanoe isn’t stored carefully.

-The capacity of the boat is two people, and there’s more than enough space to move around in there without feeling cramped.
+The capacity of the boat is two people — comparable in passenger load to a standard skiff boat, and there’s more than enough space to move around in there without feeling cramped.

 The scanoe has an anodized aluminum mount for a transom motor.
 It’s very durable because of its reinforced design, but it doesn’t add much weight to the scanoe.